 5 Life Lessons From “The Karate Kid”

-From Daniel’s journey, one can see that there are no shortcuts.
-That’s exactly why a great building cannot be built on a weak foundation.
-Having said that, when Mr. Miyagi was telling Daniel to “wax on, wax off” his car, he wasn’t taking advantage of this young boy.
-No. He was teaching Daniel how to build a strong foundation.
+When Mr. Miyagi was telling Daniel to “wax on, wax off” his car, he wasn’t taking advantage of the boy.
+No. Mr. Miyagi was teaching Daniel how to build a strong foundation.

 LESSON #3 – LEARN FROM GOOD MENTORS